wielebenwir/cb-legacy/README.md

 # Commons Booking
 ![Logo](./commons-booking/assets/cb-logo.png)

+Wordpress plugin for managing and booking of common goods.

 Florian Egermann / wielebenwir e.V.

 ## Currently:

+Alpha.
 No installer provided.
 You may peek at the source code.